neelamchoudhary-personal/neelamchoudhary-personal.github.io/_posts/2021-3-14-Run-your-first-kubernetes-app.md

 ## Step 2
 Install minikube https://minikube.sigs.k8s.io/docs/start/
-x

 ## Step 3
-After successfully installing docker and minikube start the minikube `minikube start` or if you are looking at specfic version of kubernetes  `minikube start --kubernetes-version=v1.18.3` `minikube dashboard` to view the dashboard of the minikube
+After successfully installing docker and minikube start the minikube `minikube start` or if you are looking at specific version of kubernetes  `minikube start --kubernetes-version=v1.18.3` `minikube dashboard` to view the dashboard of the minikube

 ## Step 4
 Confirm if the setup is working fine
-`kubectl get po -A`  should return soemthing
+`kubectl get po -A`  should return something
 ```
 NAMESPACE     NAME                               READY   STATUS    RESTARTS   AGE
 kube-system   coredns-74ff55c5b-9l9mm            1/1     Running   1          15h